fer-aguirre/fer-aguirre/README.md

 ## Hi there! 👋

-As a data journalist, my role is centered around enhancing traditional investigative journalism through data analysis.
+As a data journalist, I focus on data-driven investigations that expose abuses of power.
 My work includes scraping and cleaning data, creating data memos, conducting research and fostering understanding of data work within the team.

 ### About me